 Without income, lenders will reject your application immediately.
 This is because you won’t have the capacity to make your repayments.

 Finally, keep in mind that even if you can show that you receive an income, approval is still far from certain.
-Lenders will assess your entire financial situation, including your credit history, to determine if you should offer you a loan.
+Lenders will assess your entire financial situation, including your credit history, to determine if you should offer you a fast cash loan with bad credit.

 Tips for buying a second-hand car